Conditioning LLMs to Generate Code-Switched Text: Experimental settings

-All models are trained using Quantized Low-Rank Adaptation (QLoRA) \citep{dettmers2023qloraefficientfinetuningquantized}, to ensure memory and parameter efficiency, with standard parameters: the model is loaded in 4 bit with NF4 quantization data type and bf16 computational data type.
-The LoRA rank and scaling factor are set to 16 and the dropout to 0.05.
+Models are trained using Quantized Low-Rank Adaptation (QLoRA) \citep{dettmers2023qloraefficientfinetuningquantized} with standard parameters: the model is loaded in 4 bit with NF4 quantization data type and bf16 computational data type.
+The LoRA rank and scaling factor are set to 16 and the dropout to $0.05$.
 We apply the LoRA update matrices to the attention blocks and do not train bias parameters.
 Regarding the hyperparameters, we only tune the learning rate ($1e\textsuperscript{-4}$, $5e\textsuperscript{-4}$, $1e\textsuperscript{-3}$ and $5e\textsuperscript{-3}$) and training epoch $\in [1\ldots10]$, choosing the parameters that give the lowest cross-entropy loss on the development set for each model.
 We use the transformers package \citep{wolf-etal-2020-transformers} for all training experiments.

-Early experiments indicated that the models' outputs are longer than expected and usually produce the desired output up to a punctuation mark and then either begin to translate the sentence again or hallucinate more content.
-We therefore truncate the output up to a punctuation mark where the length is closest to that of the original sentence.
-We additionally experimented with the \textit{length\_penalty} and \textit{exponential\_length\_decay} generation parameters, as well as trying to control the length of the generation with length codes, but find that the truncation heuristic performs the best.
+Early experiments indicated that fine-tuned models usually produce the desired output up to a punctuation mark and then either begin to translate the sentence again or hallucinate more content.
+We therefore truncate the output up to a punctuation mark where the length is closest to that of the original sentence \citep{bawden-yvon-2023-investigating-translation-bloom}.
+Although simple, this has proven to be the method that yields the best results.
+We additionally experimented with different generation parameters ( \textit{length\_penalty} and \textit{exponential\_length\_decay}), as well as trying to control the length of the generation with length codes, but find that the truncation heuristic performs the best.
 Accordingly, all further experiments will use the truncated output.
-This overgeneration problem has been reported in previous papers, where similar truncation strategies have been adopted \citep{bawden-yvon-2023-investigating-translation-bloom}.

-We also include a dedicated encoder-decoder model as a baseline, trained on \emph{EN2CS} using the MarianNMT toolkit \citep{junczys-dowmunt-etal-2018-marian}, with a mini-batch size automatically selected for the available memory\footnote{We used two GPUs and $8GB$ per GPU.}.
-Optimization is performed using Adam \citep{Kingma2015adam}, with $\alpha=0.0003$, $\beta_1=0.9$, $\beta_2=0.98$ and $\epsilon=10^{-9}$, using a standard learning rate of $3e^{-4}$.
-Validation is conducted every $100$ steps, and training stops if perplexity showed no improvement after 5 consecutive checkpoints.